 Best practices to create reward

-- Establish what is a success for you.
-Then you can optimize - if the goal is to subscribe to a newsletter then optimize for subscription clicks.
+- Establish what success for you is.
+Then you can optimize - if the goal is to subscribe to a newsletter, then optimize for subscription clicks.

 - Consider immediate feedback.
-Even if your goal is to sell a product when showing the best-promoted products to a customer, do not optimize for purchases as there might not be enough data points.
-Instead, a great way of showing the contextual personalization that the right decision was made is through monitoring clicks on the weblayer.
+Even if your goal is to sell a product when showing the best-promoted products to a customer, do not optimize for purchases, as there might not be enough data points.
+Instead, a great way to show the contextual personalization that the right decision was made is by monitoring clicks on the weblayer.